Donglin-Wang/LotteryEnsemble/README.md

 2. https://github.com/jeremy313/non-iid-dataset-for-personalized-federated-learning Offical repo for LotteryFL.
 As of 2020/10/14, this repo only contains the code for generating their dataset.
 3. https://github.com/rahulvigneswaran/Lottery-Ticket-Hypothesis-in-Pytorch Re-implementation of the Lottery Ticket Hypothesis (LTH).
 The original paper for LTH can be found [here](https://arxiv.org/abs/1803.03635)

+## Preliminary Goals:

+- See how much overlap there is for different weights coming from different clients
+- See how weighted average affect the performance of LotteryFL

 ## Preliminary Plan:

 - **2020/10/14:** Create repo, decide on a bare-bone project structure